mtlynch/mtlynch.io/content/posts/logpaste/index.md

 {{<img src="gcp-deprecations.png" alt="Screenshot of AppEngine library documentation featuring several deprecation notices" caption="Google deprecated its Python DB Client library, forcing users to migrate to NDB.
 They then deprecated NDB in favor of Cloud NDB.
 Now, they're ominously directing developers to build new apps against yet another API." maxWidth="680px" hasBorder="true">}}

-## Litestream: all the fun of a database server minus the hassle
+## Litestream: the serverless database server

 A [post recently popped up on Hacker News](https://news.ycombinator.com/item?id=26103776) about Litestream.
 It's an open source tool that replicates a SQLite database to Amazon's S3 cloud storage.